yugn/yadupe/README.md

 optional arguments:
   -h, --help            show this help message and exit -d, --deduplicate     Scan and remove mode.
 Duplicates will be moved into
-                        given " "directory.
+                        given directory.
   -p, --purge           Remove empty subdirs after duplicates move.
   -r PATH, --result PATH
-                        Path to report dir (optional for default search mode) OR " "directory to move duplicated files into.
+                        Path to report dir (optional for default search mode) OR directory to move duplicated files into.
 ```

 ## Testing